 4) Using a Household Cleaner on the Patio

 Unlike manufactured materials, natural stone should never be cleaned with acidic, abrasive or harsh household chemicals.
 They can lead to hazing, etching and pitting in the surface of the stone, as well as damaging the grout around it.
 They also damage the stone’s protective seal, opening you up to stains in the future.

 We recommend instead using a cleaner like Granite Gold Outdoor Stone Cleaner® which is formulated specifically for use on natural stone.
-It’s pH balanced, non-toxic and completely safe for use on outdoor stone food-prep surfaces like stone BBQs and the floors alike.
+It’s pH balanced and completely safe for use on outdoor stone food-prep surfaces like stone BBQs and the floors alike.

 5) Failing to Seal the Stone

 Whether for stone patio flooring, BBQs or backsplashes, natural stone should be sealed regularly.
 This will protect against etching, stains and help to prevent mold and mildew from seeping into the porous surface.
 This goes for limestone, travertine, slate, granite and other natural stone features, whether inside the home or out.

 One way you can tell if it’s time to reseal your stone is to see if water seeps into the surface.
 You can test this yourself by pouring water (a 3″ diameter spot works) onto the stone and letting it sit for 30 minutes before wiping it away.
 If the water leaves a dark spot where the water was, it’s time to reseal the stone.